-Emergency Rent Assistance – You can get help with rent or utilities from charities, and government agencies.
-Whether you live in Florida, Charlotte, North Carolina, New York or Georgia, if you qualify, you may be eligible for help paying rent, utilities, and other bills.
-Below find a list of eviction preventions agencies.
-There are many people struggling and need assistance with rent or mortgage payments.
+Emergency Rent Assistance – Losing your home can be devastating.
+Eviction prevention assistance is the first line of defense against homelessness.
+Government agencies, charities, and community action groups are available to help you stay in your home or apartment.
 If you are facing eviction, and cannot pay your most important bill, you probably need immediate help!
 There are many organizations both private and public, that are in place, to support families through financial hardships.

 How to Find Rent Assistance in your State